 '''

-Check if we know a path to the destination

-if not RNS.Transport.has_path(destination_hash):

-RNS.log("Destination is not yet known.
-Requesting path and waiting for announce.

-→to arrive...")

-RNS.Transport.request_path(destination_hash)

-while not RNS.Transport.has_path(destination_hash):

-time.sleep(0.1)

-Recall the server identity

-server_identity = RNS.Identity.recall(destination_hash)

-Inform the user that we'll begin connecting

-RNS.log("Establishing link with server...")

-When the server identity is known, we set

-up a destination

-server_destination = RNS.Destination(

-server_identity,

-RNS.Destination.OUT,

-RNS.Destination.SINGLE,

-APP_NAME,

 "bufferexample"

 )

 And create a link

 link = RNS.Link(server_destination)

 We'll also set up functions to inform the

 user when the link is established or closed

 link.set_link_established_callback(link_established)

 link.set_link_closed_callback(link_closed)

 Everything is set up, so let's enter a loop

 for the user to interact with the example

 client_loop()

 def client_loop():

 global server_link

 Wait for the link to become active

 while not server_link:

 time.sleep(0.1)

 should_quit = False

 while not should_quit:

 try:

 print("> ", end=" ")

 text = input()

 Check if we should quit the example

 if text == "quit" or text == "q" or text == "exit":

 should_quit = True

-'''

-'''

 server_link.teardown()

 else:

 Otherwise, encode the text and write it to the buffer.

 text = text.encode("utf-8")

 buffer.write(text)

 Flush the buffer to force the data to be sent.

 buffer.flush()

 except Exception as e:

 RNS.log("Error while sending data over the link buffer: "+str(e))

 should_quit = True

 server_link.teardown()

 This function is called when a link

 has been established with the server

-def link established(link):
+def link_established(link):

 We store a reference to the link

 instance for later use

 global server_link, buffer

 server_link = link

+'''

+'''

 Create buffer, see server_client_connected() for

 more detail about setting up the buffer.

 channel = link.get_channel()

 buffer = RNS.Buffer.create_bidirectional_buffer(0, 0, channel, client_buffer_ready)

 Inform the user that the server is

 connected

 RNS.log("Link established with server, enter some text to send, or \"quit\" to quit")

 When a link is closed, we'll inform the

 user, and exit the program

 def link_closed(link):

 if link.teardown_reason == RNS.Link.TIMEOUT:

 RNS.log("The link timed out, exiting now")

 elif link.teardown_reason == RNS.Link.DESTINATION_CLOSED:

 RNS.log("The link was closed by the server, exiting now")

 else:

 RNS.log("Link closed, exiting now")

 RNS.Reticulum.exit_handler()

 time.sleep(1.5)

-os.exit(0)
+os.exit(♥)

 When the buffer has new data, read it and write it to the terminal.

 def client_buffer_ready(ready_bytes: int):

 global buffer

 data = buffer.read(ready_bytes)

 RNS.log("Received data over the link buffer: " + data.decode("utf-8"))

 print("> ", end=" ")

 sys.stdout.flush()

+This part of the program runs at startup,

+and parses input of from the user, and then

+starts up the desired program mode.

+if name == "main":

+try:

+parser = argparse.ArgumentParser(description="Simple buffer example")

+parser.add_argument(

+"-s",

+"--server",

+action="store_true",

+help="wait for incoming link requests from clients"

+)

+parser.add_argument(

 '''